Bitcoin比特幣

 What is today's AI call on Bitcoin?

-The AI Oracle's latest published call on Bitcoin (2026-06-23) is bearish, with a quant Strength reading of 28/100.
+The AI Oracle's latest published call on Bitcoin (2026-08-21) is bullish, with a quant Strength reading of 99/100.
 A fresh read is published after each trading-day close.

 How accurate are the AI predictions on Bitcoin?

-The Oracle's public hit rate on this market is 79% (11 of 14 so far — early sample), against a quant baseline of 50% (166 graded).
+The Oracle's public hit rate on this market is 49% (68 graded), against a quant baseline of 50% (166 graded).
 Every call is timestamped before the outcome is known, graded close-to-close 5 trading days later, and misses stay on the record — verifiable line-by-line on the public track record.

 Is the daily read free?
 How often does it update?